ShivaniYerram/DrugMonitoringSystem/README.md

 # DrugMonitoringSystem
 Smart Contract based Drug-Health Monitoring System for finding counterfiet drugs

-Tech Stack
-Blockchain --> Ethereum and Solidity
-Frontend --> Reactjs and Ethers.js

-How to run:
-Compile and run supplychain.sol in Remix IDE, then deploy it in the metamask environment.
-Once deployed, get the contract address from the deployed instance.
-To save Drug Status or set drugs data, workers, or other data, you may utilize the IDE's UI to conduct any transactions.
-Follow the instructions below to replace the contact address in client code.

-Client/Frontend:
-Go to client folder and run npm install
-Then go to componenst folder and change contract address in four files its like const ContractAddress = '<your_contract_address>' now you can run the command npm start now your app is runnng on port 3000

-Smart Contract based Drug-Health Monitoring System for finding counterfiet drugs

 <h3> Tech Stack </h3>
 <ul>
   <li>Blockchain --> Ethereum and  Solidity  </li>